Skip to Content

 La Hacienda Baja Grill

 This is the steak restaurant.
 When we went (about 10 minutes after they opened), they told us it would be at least a 90-minute wait.
-But, we paid extra and got a private room immediately which ended up being pretty fabulous.
+But we paid extra and got a private room immediately, which was pretty fabulous.

 The food was pretty tasty!
 They gave us a chef’s menu that included steak, chicken, and a bunch of sides.
 We paid for a Tomahawk and lobster tails to share with our group.

-We were also able to order a kids’ steak and fries plate that was perfect for our 6-year-old.
+We also ordered a kids’ steak and fries plate that was perfect for our 6-year-old.

 La Plaza

-This is the buffet restaurant and honestly, I only recommend it as a last resort.
-It’s an “international buffet” which means nothing is amazing.
+This is the buffet restaurant; honestly, I only recommend it as a last resort.
+It’s an “international buffet”, which means nothing is amazing.

 We really liked the pancakes and French toast.
 Photo credit: Marcie Cheung